deestbie/console-docs/docs/venom/publishlivestream.md

 3. If you are ready to publish the video, select **Review** to continue, or **Save for Later** to commit your changes and resume publishing this video at a later time.
 Your video will display in the Production Area on the **Home**. page.
 4. Make sure your video is set to "Public" in the **Visibility** before the defined start time.

-## Step 8: Review Video Details
+## Step 9: Review Stream Details

-The Video Details section allows you to review the current settings assigned to the video.
+The Stream Details section allows you to review the current settings assigned to the video.
 You can also test / play the video in the Content Console, or use the embed a video link to test the video.

 | Option / Setting         | Description            |
 |:-----------------|:-------------------------------------|